siraben/website/_posts/2020-02-25-translating_cl.md

     ]
 ```

-Because this is a deep embedding, we can write Haskell functions that
+With the tagless final embedding, we can write Haskell functions that
-generate FRACTRAN programs.
-For instance, a function that takes an
+generate FRACTRAN programs as easily as we construct values.
+For
-integer `n` and returns a FRACTRAN program that computes the sum of
+instance, a function that takes an integer `n` and returns a FRACTRAN
-the numbers from 1 to `n` inclusive.
+program that computes the sum of the numbers from 1 to `n` inclusive.

 ```haskell
 sumTo :: FracComp repr => Integer -> [repr [Rational]]